The Two Widows: Synopsis

-Place: A castle in Bohemia (Czech Republic).
+Place: A castle in Bohemia (now Czech Republic).

 Act 1

 At the castle, people are celebrating.
 The two widows, Karolina and Anežka, are sisters but are very different personalities.
 Karolina, the wealthy owner, is happy about her liberty and independence, while Anežka cannot make friends because she is still in mourning.
 Karolina is being pursued by Ladislav, but does not want to marry him, so she conspires to make Anežka fall in love with him.
 Karolina invites Ladislav to the castle, where he is arrested by Mumlal, the gamekeeper.
 Ladislav is condemned by Karolina to one day's house arrest in the castle, and accepts the punishment.
 Anežka still shows no interest in him.
 At the end of the act, Lidka (Mumlal's daughter) and her suitor Toník, with the chorus, sing about love.

 Act 2

 While in prison, Ladislav sings a love song, which awakens romantic feelings in Anežka.
 However, learning of Karolina's scheme and Ladislav's confession, she will not show weakness.
 Only when Karolina begins to flirt with Ladislav does Anežka admits her feelings for him.
 Mumlal cannot keep Lidka and Toník apart.
 At the ball, both couples become engaged.